 So, make sure that your cover letter is professionally formatted, readable, and error-free before sending it to the recruiter.

-Here are a couple of tips to format a college student cover letter for internship or job:
+Tips to format a college student cover letter for internship or job:

 Your college student cover letter should not be more than one page and should only consist of 3 to 4 paragraphs.
 There is no ideal word count for cover letters, but it should wrap up within 500 words.

-Cover letter Font
+Cover Letter Font